EthanRosenthal/website-source/content/blog/serverless-event-collector/index.md

 Because I'm cheap and don't value my time.

 In hindsight, going serverless was a terrible idea.
-At the time, I did not want any fixed costs (I had no funding and no income), and horizontal scalability was attractive.
+During development, I did not want any fixed costs (I had no funding or income), and horizontal scalability was attractive.
 I figured I could always port my serverless code over to dedicated servers if the economies of scale made sense.
 The piece that I did not factor into my calculation was the fact that it would take me so much longer to write serverless code.
 The biggest slowdown is the iteration loop.
-Lots of magical things happen under the hood, so it can be hard to debug your code locally.
+Lots of magical things happen under the serverless hood, so it can be hard to debug your code locally.
 But, it can take a while for your code to deploy, hence the slow iteration loop.

-Seeing as I eventually shut down my idea and got a real job, I could have saved significantly more money if I had built faster, quit sooner, and started cashing paychecks a couple months earlier.
+Seeing as I eventually shut down my project and got a real job, I could have saved significantly more money if I had built faster, quit sooner, and started cashing paychecks a couple months earlier.

 Despite my negativity, it's still really fucking cool that you can do things with code where scale is an afterthought and cost can automatically spin down to zero.
 The latter is what allows me to not think twice about deploying my toy event collector for the sake of this silly blog post.